n7tae/smart-group-server/README.md

 ==================
 ## Introduction

 This smart-group-server is based on an original idea by John Hays K7VE for a routing group server he called **STARnet Digital**.
 This idea was first coded by Jonathan G4KLX and he called the resulting program **StarNetServer**.
 This implementation has many improvements and new features compared to its predecessor.
 The main features for the end-user is that Smart Groups allow a user to "listen first" before transmitting and also be able to see the status of the Smart Groups and users.
-The most useful feature for provider is that a single smart-group-server can serve bot DCS- **and** DExtra-linked groups and only the required UDP ports are created.
+The smart-group-server can now also handle connections from mobile clients (hotspots that get their internet connection from a cellphone).
+The most useful feature for provider is that a single smart-group-server can serve both DCS- **and** DExtra-linked groups and only the required UDP ports are created.
 In addtion, by using the remote control application, Smart Groups can be unlinked and linked dynamically, freeing and reallocating resources as required.
 It was designed expressly for QuadNet.
 The smart-group-server interact with QuadNet using new IRC messages to provide additional information that will typically be display on the ROUTING GROUPS web page at openquad.net.
 The smart-group-server may not function proplerly on other IRCDDB networks.

 ### What's New

+* **V# 180322** The smart-group-server is now compatible with mobile hotspots!
+You should be able to route to any Smart Group from a smart-phone-tethered hotspot.
+Thanks goes to Colby Ross, W1BSB for helping with this very important new capability!

 * **V# 180218** The CRepeaterHandler class has been removed from the project, along with the CDDDataHandler and DCCSHandler classes.
 A crash bug, where someone would try to link to a Smart Group module, has been fixed.